AgoraIO/FaceUnityLegacy/Agora-Video-With-FaceUnity-Windows/README.md

 4. Use Visual Studio 2013 to open Agora-FaceUnity-Tutorial-Windows.sln.

+**Note:**

-Note: The default capturing parameter is 640x480, so the corresponding VideoSolutionIndex should be 40.
+ The default capturing parameter is 640x480, so the corresponding VideoSolutionIndex should be 40.
 If the camera does not support a resolution of 640x480, you need to change the capturing resolution and change the VideoSolutionIndex accordingly.

+## Contact us

+- For potential issues, you may take a look at our [FAQ](https://docs.agora.io/en/faq) first
+- Dive into [Agora SDK Samples](https://github.com/AgoraIO) to see more tutorials
+- Would like to see how Agora SDK is used in more complicated real use case?
+Take a look at [Agora Use Case](https://github.com/AgoraIO-usecase)
+- Repositories managed by developer communities can be found at [Agora Community](https://github.com/AgoraIO-Community)
+- You can find full API document at [Document Center](https://docs.agora.io/en/)
+- If you encounter problems during integration, you can ask question in [Developer Forum](https://stackoverflow.com/questions/tagged/agora.io)
+- You can file bugs about this sample at [issue](https://github.com/AgoraIO/Agora-with-QT/issues)

+## License

+The MIT License (MIT)